iadvize/documentation/Documentation.md

 # General information
-Welcome to iAdvize Developer Platform documentation.
+Welcome to iAdvize documentation for developers.
-You want to create an integration for your own use or for the world?
+You want to use our API, to create integrations for your own use or for the world?
 That's the right place.

 iAdvize provides you with a Developer platform to easily publish your apps on our marketplace so our users can install them directly from their administration interface.

-Whether you are developer, integrator, customer or simply curious, you will find an overview of how to Get started, our Developer Guidelines, and the documentation to build and publish  your future integrations.
+Whether you are developer, integrator, customer or simply curious, you will find an overview of how to Get started, our Developer Guidelines, our API with output examples, and a guide to build and publish your future integrations.

 ## What is iAdvize?
 [iAdvize](http://iadvize.com) is a SaaS conversational commerce platform.
 It enables businesses to engage their customers and prospects whether they’re on the website or on social media from one messaging solution (chat, voice, video).